oaiiae/oaiiae.github.io/content/about.md

 - RESTful API, unit tests and algorithm development in Go
 - Architecture from scratch of an audio streaming service
-- Optimization of CI / CD (processing time, artifacts size, … )
+- Optimization of CI pipelines (processing time, artifacts size, ...)
 - Introduction & enforcing of good practices and design patterns
 - Documentation redaction